java9-modularity/gradle-modules-plugin/ReadMe.txt

 test-project531-litu
   Properties
   - Gradle version 5.3.1
-  - project provides a library intentded to be consumed by other projects in their test source-set
+  - modular project provides a library to be consumed by other projects in their test source-set
   - project uses JUnit 5 test engine only

 ###################################################################################################